nus-cs2103-AY2122S2/tp/docs/DeveloperGuide.md

 ### \[Proposed\] List feature

-The proposed add mechanism is facilitated by `TAssist`.
+The proposed list mechanism is facilitated by `TAssist`.
 Its functionality, usage and behaviour is the same for all entities.
 Additionally, it implements the following operations:

 * `ListCommandParser#parse()` — Parses the command arguments.
 * `ListCommand#execute()` — Executes `ModelManager#updateFiltered<ENTITY_NAME>List()` with the predicate that matches the filtering criteria.